carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The value produced is ``op1`` \* 2\ :sup:`op2` mod 2\ :sup:`n`,
 where ``n`` is the width of the result.
-If ``op2`` is (statically or dynamically) negative or equal to or larger than the number of bits in ``op1``, the result is undefined.
+If ``op2`` is (statically or dynamically) equal to or larger than the number of bits in ``op1``, the result is undefined.
 If the arguments are vectors, each vector element of ``op1`` is shifted by the corresponding shift amount in ``op2``.